cdupont/keycloak-hs/docs/tutorial.md

 A new "Authorization" tab should appear.

 Let's set up some authorization policies in order to demonstrate the capacity of Keycloak-hs.
-We want to authorize our user "demo" to "view" any resource.
+We want to authorize our user "demo" to "view" some resource.
 First go in the new "Authorization" tab that appeared.
 Flip the "Remote Resource Management" on.

 ![remote](img/remote.png)

-Create a new Scope in the "Authorization Scopes" tab:
-- Name it "view".
+Create a new Scope in the "Authorization Scopes" tab.
+Name it "view".

 ![scope](img/scope.png)